beekmarks/whisper-real-time-speaker-diarization/README.md

    ```
    Or using any other static file server of your choice.

-   For development purposes use:  `npm run dev`

 3. Open your web browser and navigate to `http://localhost:8000`

+For development purposes use:  `npm run dev` then open your web browser and navigate to `http://localhost:5173`

 ## Usage